Fall Season 2025

 Many of the kids in the program are beginner runners and everyone is a first-time runner at some point.
 The program does not require any previous running experience.
 Many kids have gone from beginner, first-time runners to multiple season, experienced runners!

 We have EVERY skill level of runner on the team including those who have won multiple age-group Cross-Country & 5K races.
 Run Club Menlo Park is a running club registered with USA Track & Field.
 Depending on your child's level of interest, there may be opportunities to compete in USATF local, regional, and national cross-country and track competitions.
+Last year, 19 runners qualified (through two qualifiers for Northern & Central CA & Northern & Central NV) for the USATF Junior Olympics Nationals Cross-Country Championships in Indiana.
+The previous year, 12 qualified for the championships in Kentucky.

 Does My Girl/Boy Need to Attend Both Days Each Week?

-I strongly recommend that your child attend both days as that's the BEST way to make meaningful running progress.
+It is strongly recommend that your child attend both days as that's the BEST way to make meaningful running progress.
 Sometimes we have flexibility to make schedule adjustments (especially for kids doing a second sport), but those who can attend all practices will have preference for program spaces over those who cannot.
 But, please feel free to reach out to us with your schedule and situation.
 We've made space for kids who have busy, varied schedules in hopes they will join us full-time for the next season!

 Your Runner NEEDS to Attend Practices

-I know this may seem repetitive, but once signed up to participate in the program, your runner needs to attend all practices.
+This may seem repetitive, but once signed up to participate in the program, your runner needs to attend all practices.
 We only practice two days a week, so doctor, dentist, and other appointments need to be scheduled outside of our practice times.
 If you cannot attend practices regularly, this program is not for you.
 We build upon each practice to extend our endurance and speed over the course of an entire season.

 Third Day of Training for Advanced Runners